-Read our 5 easy tips to take your home lighting to the next level.
+Read our 5 easy tips to make your home lighting to the next level.

 Know your colour temperatures

-Shopping for lightbulbs can be complicated.
-So much so that many people forget one of the most important aspects of a bulb – its colour temperature.
+Shopping for light bulbs can be complicated.
+So much so that many people forget one of the most important aspects of a light bulb – its colour temperature.

-This doesn’t refer to how hot or cold a lightbulb might get, but what sort of light it will give off.
-For example, a ‘warm white’ bulb would emit a softer, yellower light suited to cosy living rooms or bedrooms.
-On the other side of the scale, a lightbulb with a ‘cool white’ light would give off a harsher, bluer glow, more suited to workspaces or bathroom lighting.
+This doesn’t refer to how hot or cold a light bulb might get, but what sort of light it will give off.
+For example, a ‘warm white’ light bulb would emit a softer, yellower light suited to cosy living rooms or bedrooms.
+On the other side of the scale, a light bulb with a ‘cool white’ light would give off a harsher, bluer glow, more suited to workspaces or bathroom lighting.

 These days, there’s no need to spend extra on fancy backlit televisions or built-in lights under your kitchen cabinets.